dvdwinden/remyvdw/src/index.md

 Hi!
 I'm Remy, a Motion Designer from the Netherlands.

-Twelve years ago, I started out as a Graphic Designer.
+Ten years ago, I started out as a Graphic Designer.
 My experience ranges from designing brand identities and illustrations, to icons and websites.
 Currently I lead the Motion Design department at a Dutch design studio called [**Noeste IJver**](http://noesteijver.nl/ "Noeste IJver").

 As part of a small design team I've experienced every aspect of the design process, and created work for a variety of clients—many of them socially engaged.